-Women, kids among 1,200 Afghan illegals jailed in Pakistan
+Women, kids among 1,200 Afghan migrants jailed in Pakistan raids

-KARACHI, Pakistan (AP) — Pakistani police in multiple raids detained at least 1,200 Afghan nationals, including women and children, who entered the southern port city of Karachi without valid travel documents, officials said.
+KARACHI, Pakistan (AP) — Pakistani police in multiple raids detained at least 1,200 Afghan nationals, including women and children, who had entered the southern port city of Karachi without valid travel documents, officials said Thursday.

 The arrests brought criticism from around Afghanistan after images of locked up Afghan children were circulated online.
 The detentions underscored the strained relations between the two South Asian neighbors.

-Police and local government officials said Wednesday the detainees will be deported to Afghanistan after serving jail sentences or when the paperwork for their release is completed by their attorneys.
+Police and local government officials said the detainees will be deported to Afghanistan after serving their sentences or when the paperwork for their release is completed by their attorneys.

 Pakistani officials claim that most of the detainees wish to return home.